lukebabs/autosurf/README.md

     -u = Host URL
     -t = How many session iterations.
 Setting up a limit helps to control WAF testing in a functional way without turning the exercise into brite force.

+    Application menu:

+        MBP:autosurf$ python3 wafautobot.py -u http://www.zetty.me -t 2

+            ** Caution: Still under development.
+            This tool is not intended to be used for nefarious activities.
+            The solve purpose of its inception is to measure show the value of in-depth web application security

+            1. Automated Human-like Surfing - under construction
+            2. Scrape Content - scrapes tables
+            3. Credential Stuffing Attack - under construction
+            4. Exit/Quit

 # Setting up Selenium
 Download full program package which should include two directories - data and drivers.